Work is changing.

 No, scratch that.

 Work has changed.
-We work more now than ever at more and more varied times and locations.
+We work more now than ever at more and more various times and locations.

 The concepts of work-life balance and personal time vs. company time are blending, getting more and murky.
 Therefore I was taken aback by a recent question I got about mobile professionals and devices.